 About the Author

-Monika Fuchs is a passionate cultural historian.
-Her travels take her to places that tell stories – about the people, the culture, and the lives of times past.
-With TravelWorldOnline, she fulfills her dream of taking others on these journeys of discovery.
-Her reports invite them to experience the world with open eyes and an open heart.
+Monika Fuchs is a cultural historian with a passion for her work.
+Her travels take her to places that tell stories of people, culture, and life in bygone eras.
+With TravelWorldOnline, she fulfills her dream of taking others along on these journeys of discovery.
+Her accounts invite readers to experience the world with open eyes and an open heart.

 Travel Arrangements: